Jehan Daruvala: 2023

+In Monaco, Daruvala secured second in the sprint race after inheriting the position when Isack Hadjar encountered mechanical issues, but he finished outside the points in the feature.
+A non-scoring weekend in Barcelona followed, before he returned to the points with tenth and sixth-places in the Austria and Silverstone feature races respectively.
+In Hungary, he added a fifth place in the sprint.
+His inconsistent form persisted into the latter stages of the season.
+In Spa-Francorchamps, Daruvala started from reverse pole in the sprint but retired early due to a loose headrest, before a second retirement in the feature marked his first double DNF weekend in Formula 2.
+In Zandvoort, he qualified sixteenth and finished outside the points in both races, while he recovered to seventh place in the Monza feature race on an alternate strategy.

+Daruvala did not contest the season finale in Abu Dhabi after signing with Maserati MSG Racing in the FIA Formula E World Championship; he was replaced by Franco Colapinto.
+He finished twelfth in the standings with three podiums and 59 points, marking his first full Formula 2 season without a race victory.

 Formula One

 Daruvala was announced as member of the Red Bull Junior Team, prior to driving in the 2020 Formula 2 Championship.

 On the weekend after the 2022 Canadian Grand Prix, Daruvala was announced to have his first taste of a Formula One car with McLaren, testing the McLaren MCL35M at the Silverstone Circuit.
 He also had another test at the Algarve International Circuit, from July 18–19.
 A third F1 test came during the end of September, where he drove at the Circuit Paul Ricard.

 At the start of 2023, it was confirmed that Daruvala had been released from the Red Bull Junior Team roster after three years.

 Formula E

-At the end of November 2022, Daruvala was announced as a test and reserve driver for Mahindra Racing in Formula E for the 2022-23 Formula E season.
-In April 2023, Daruvala would make his debut in Formula E machinery in the Berlin rookie test.
-Daruvala made his Formula E free practice debut at the Rome ePrix.
+At the end of November 2022, Daruvala was announced as a test and reserve driver for Mahindra Racing for the 2022-23 Formula E season.
+He made his first appearance in Formula E machinery during the Berlin rookie test in April 2023, before debuting in a free practice session at the Rome ePrix later that year.